BosongDing/second_affordance/README.md

-This is the baseline of the dataset second affordance / the file system should have the following structure:/
+This is the baseline of the dataset second affordance \
+the file system should have the following structure:\
 '''
-workspace/
+workspace\
 ├── code (this repo)
-├── dataset/
+├── dataset\
 │ ├── 0_woodencube
 │ ├── 1_peartoy
 │ ├── ...